 TL: I actually don't use a lot of skincare.
 I love a good steam, I have my own steamer I use a lot.
 I have extremely dry skin, so I use heaps of face oil—Bio Oil ($13) is good.
 I will even put Vaseline on my face if need be, just on the really dry parts.
 My trick is if my face is ever peeling, I put Vaseline or Chapstick on the specific area.
 It gives you a nice dewy look, too.
 If you have oily skin, I've got nothing, sorry!

 B: Are there any skincare products you love to have with you while traveling?

 TL: I am the girl who brings face masks on the plane.
 I tend to fall asleep with them on, probably with my mouth open.
 I change up what I use because I've tried so many good ones.
 There is one from ASOS that looks like rose petals—it's so hydrating and it's only $8.
 I always bring my rose-hip oil in a little travel atomizer too.
 I like being able to mist products on while on the plane—it feels less dirty.

 B: Who cuts your hair?

 TL: I see Sal Salcedo at Benjamin Salon in LA.
 He's in the arts district and he's amazing.
 I've been cheating on him though now that I'm in Australia.
 I saw Paloma Garcia in Paddington.
-She cut it, while Athena gave me a fresh colour.
-I went a little darker because I like the way it complements my colouring—I look more Columbian.
+She cut it, while Athena gave me a fresh color.
+I went a little darker because I like the way it complements my coloring—I look more Columbian.

 B: What do you use to style it?